Emilia-Capital/aaa-option-optimizer/readme.txt

 == Screenshots ==

-1. Screenshot of the admin screen.
+1. Screenshot of the admin screen, initial tab.
+2. Screenshot of the "All options" screen, showing you can browse all the options.

 == Changelog ==